Academic Counseling & Educational Support

 The Academic Counseling and Educational Support (ACES) program offers qualifying students a strong academic support system and learning community that will assist them in mastering their college transitions.
 The primary goal of ACES is to increase the retention and graduation rates of students who are committed to transferring to a four-year institution by increasing their access and opportunity to higher education.

-MVC's Student Support Services program was awarded a $1.1 million grant to serve a cohort of 140 students over 5 years.
-ACES serves 144 students annually.
+MVC's Student Support Services program was refunded a $1.265 million grant over five years to serve a cohort of 144 students annually.

 ACES offers targeted services for program participants, including academic counseling, tutoring, mentoring, career and skill development, field experiences, and other services to empower students to graduate and transfer from MVC to four-year institutions.

-The mission of the Academic Counseling and Educational Support program (ACES) at Moreno Valley College is to promote the retention, graduation, and transfer of low income, first generation and students with disabilities through a variety of academic support services.
+The mission of the TRIO Academic Counseling and Educational Support program (ACES) at Moreno Valley College is a student support service designed to promote the retention, graduation, and transfer of low income, first generation and students with disabilities through a variety of academic support services.